HopkinsIDD/flepimop-documentation/gitbook/how-to-run/advanced-run-guides/quick-start-guide-conda.md

 <pre class="language-bash" data-overflow="wrap"><code class="lang-bash">conda update conda # makes sure you have a recent conda instatllation

 # be sure to copy the whole thing as a single line ! copy it to your text editor
-<strong>conda create -c conda-forge -n flepimop-env numba pandas numpy seaborn tqdm matplotlib click confuse pyarrow sympy dask pytest scipy graphviz boto3 slack_sdk
+<strong>conda create -c conda-forge -n flepimop-env numba pandas numpy seaborn tqdm matplotlib click confuse pyarrow sympy dask pytest scipy graphviz emcee xarray boto3 slack_sdk
 </strong></code></pre>

 Anaconda will take some time, to come up with a proposal that works with all dependencies.
 This creates a `conda` environment named `flepimop-env` that has all the necessary python packages.  \